GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 each evaluation, so a kernel can branch on another input's attribute without evaluating the branch it rejects.
 It is a read declaration
-only: the lazy input's fields do not pass through to the output, since the kernel controls whether and how often the edge is evaluated;
+only: the lazy input's fields do not pass through to the output, since the kernel controls whether and how often the input is evaluated;
 forwarding a lazy input's attributes is routing.

 The rest of the authoring surface composes.
 Categories, per-parameter